 We may also collect, store and use the following “special categories” of more sensitive personal information:

 • Information about your health, including any medical condition, health and sickness, relating to the purpose of insurance cover.
-We may also collect information from others, such as credit bureau Irish Credit Bureau (ICB) or the Consumer Credit Register (CCR), or through our website, apps, social media sites, community based discussion forums and CCTV footage.
+We may also collect information from others, such as the Central Credit Register (CCR), or through our website, apps, social media sites, community based discussion forums and CCTV footage.

 If you fail to provide personal information